geoschem/GCClassic/docs/source/gcc-guide/02-build/rundir-files.rst

    Blank directory where GEOS-Chem diagnostic output files will be created.

-.. option:: README
+.. option:: README.md

-   Contains links where you can get more information about GEOS-Chem.
+   README file (in Markdown format) with containing links to information about GEOS-Chem.

 .. option:: Restarts/